lsst/dp0-2_lsst_io/dp0-delegate-resources/index.rst

 Scientific support via the Community Forum
 ------------------------------------------

 The `Data Preview 0 Community Forum category <https://community.lsst.org/c/support/dp0>`_ is the best place for DP0 delegates to post topics related to scientific support.

 Scientific support includes questions about the DC2 simulated data set, the DP0 data products, and/or the application of the LSST Science Pipelines to the DP0 data set, as well as general discussion about DP0-related scientific analyses, or DP0 policies and guidelines.

-This subcategory will be monitored by the Rubin Observatory `Community Engagement Team (CET) <https://community.lsst.org/t/about-the-community-engagement-team/4526>`_.
+This subcategory is monitored by the Rubin Observatory `Community Engagement Team (CET) <https://community.lsst.org/t/about-the-community-engagement-team/4526>`_.
 DP0 delegates are especially encouraged to post new topics and reply to others' posts in this subcategory.

 Technical assistance via GitHub issues
 --------------------------------------

-Bug reports, persistent technical issues, and requests for assistance from Rubin Observatory staff should be submitted by DP0 delegates as GitHub issues in the `rubin-dp0 GitHub Organization's Support repository <https://github.com/rubin-dp0/Support>`_.
+Bug reports, persistent technical issues, and requests for assistance from Rubin Observatory staff can be submitted by DP0 delegates as GitHub issues in the `rubin-dp0 GitHub Organization's Support repository <https://github.com/rubin-dp0/Support>`_.
 Requests for new features or for global installations of commonly used software packages are also welcome via GitHub issues.

 In the horizontal menu bar at the top of that page, click on the “Issues” option (with the circled dot icon), then choose the green “New Issue” button at right.
 Next to either “Bug report” or "Feature request" choose “Get started” (as appropriate for your case), and fill in the title and contents of your issue.
 In the right side-menu, do adjust the labels as appropriate, but leave the other options.
 Click “Submit new issue” when you’re ready.